shashankp28/SDN-Sample/ODL-Projects/ODL-README.md

 Password: admin
 ```

+6. 3.
+The controller can be connected to the Mininet topology using the following port `6653`

 ### Sample hello project

 1. The example `hello` project in this folder can be built using the following command: